Chapter 1 Marx raises the issue

-The first chapters of Capital present in great detail the notion of added value.
-Marx explains that this surplus value is distributed between the worker and the capitalist, and that in large-scale industry, the share that goes to the worker tends to be reduced to the strict minimum allowing the working class to “reproduce itself”.
-This is the minimum income allowing just survival, once contributions from the work of women and children are included.
-Like Jean-François Revel, we believe that the impression of rigor resulting from Marx's imposing formalism is an illusion, as is often the case in economic science.
-Indeed, in previous modes of production, surplus value already existed, and was distributed between, on the one hand the producer, peasant or artisan, and on the other hand the privileged, ecclesiastics, aristocrats, or bourgeois.
-The share of the privileged corresponded to taxes, and could just as easily lead to misery for producers.
-This is evidenced by the Jacqueries periodicals.
-It is therefore not in formalism that Marx's contribution seems most relevant to us.
+The early chapters of Capital clearly and rigorously present the concept of surplus value.
+Marx explains that this surplus value is divided between the worker and the capitalist, and that in large industry, the share going to the worker tends to diminish to the bare minimum needed for the working class to 'reproduce' itself.
+This is the minimal income necessary for simple survival, once contributions made by the work of women and children are taken into account.
+Like Jean-François Revel, we believe that the impression of rigor derived from Marx's elaborate formalism is an illusion, as is often the case in economics.
+Indeed, in earlier modes of production, surplus value already existed and was divided between, on the one hand, the producer—peasant or craftsman—and, on the other hand, the privileged classes, such as the clergy, nobility, or bourgeoisie.
+The privileged share corresponded to taxes and levies and could just as easily lead to the misery of the producers.
+This is evidenced by the frequent peasant uprisings.
+Therefore, it is not in formalism that we find Marx's most relevant contribution.

 Structural flaws of capitalism

-Indeed, where Marx masterfully challenges his time is when he explains that contrary to the intuitive idea that progress should be mainly beneficial, industrialization in a capitalist context produces four types of major and structural social disruption.
+Indeed, where Marx brilliantly addresses the concerns of his era is when he explains that, contrary to the intuitive idea that progress should primarily be beneficial, industrialization within a capitalist context generates four major and structural social disruptions.

-First social disruption: the change in work organization is suddenly imposed on everyone.
-Indeed, by increasing productivity not by a few percent, but by a factor that can be 100, in a market economy, industrialization produces a collapse in prices, and consequently, those who persist in producing in an artisanal manner are simply ruined.
+First social disruption: the transformation of the organization of labor is imposed suddenly on all.
+In fact, by increasing productivity not by a few percentage points but by a factor that can be as high as 100, industrialization causes a collapse in prices, and thus those who persist in producing in an artisanal manner are simply ruined.

-Second social disruption: industrialization disrupts the fragile balance between worker and employer, to the detriment of the first.
-In the low productivity economy before the industrial era, in times of economic prosperity, it was the production capacity which limited growth, therefore the artisan who was the main element of production had some arguments to negotiate with your employer.
-In the industrialized economy, four factors weaken the position of worker.
-First, a shift in the factor limiting growth, from production capacity towards the capacity to sell production.
-Secondly, the main element of production tends to become the machine, therefore capital and not labor power.
-Third, the machine tends to make human work elementary, repetitive, therefore making the worker easily replaceable by another.
-Fourth and finally, each major technical advance in industry suddenly throws onto the street a large number of craftsmen supplanted by a few machines, who, like refugees, will hardly be in a position to defend their interests.
-In fact, Marx concludes that the lot of the worker can only be improved by law or class struggle.
+Second social disruption: industrialization disrupts the fragile balance between the worker and the employer, to the detriment of the former.
+In the less productive economy of the pre-industrial era, during periods of economic prosperity, it was the production capacity that limited growth, so the craftsman, being the central element of production, had some leverage to negotiate with their employer.
+In an industrialized economy, four factors weaken the position of the worker.
+First, the growth-limiting factor shifts from production capacity to the ability to sell the output.
+Second, the central element of production tends to become the machine, thus capital rather than labor.
+Third, the machine tends to render human labor elementary and repetitive, making the worker easily replaceable.
+Fourth, every major technological advancement in industry suddenly displaces a large number of artisans replaced by a few machines, who, like refugees, are no longer in a position to defend their interests.
+As a result, Marx concludes that the worker’s fate can only be improved through legislation or class struggle.

-Third social disruption: we have seen that industrialization moves from growth limited by production capacity to growth limited by the capacity to sell.
+Third social disruption: we have seen that industrialization shifts growth from being limited by production capacity to being limited by the ability to sell.
 This creates greater instability.
-Indeed, one or more new arrivals can now supplant the existing ones in a very short time, ruin them and therefore make them disappear, with cascading consequences at the level of subcontractors.
-Ultimately, all this results in repeated crises.
+Indeed, one or more new entrants can now displace the existing ones in a very short time, ruin them and cause them to disappear, with cascade effects on subcontractors.
+In the end, this leads to repeated crises.

-Fourth social disruption: the massive increase in processing capacity linked to the industrialization of manufacturing mechanically causes an upstream increase in the need for raw materials, and downstream the need for outlets for finished products.
-This increase was so massive that national capacities quickly found themselves saturated, causing a strong incentive for the intensification of colonial policy to access new sources of raw materials and create new captive markets to sell finished products.
+Fourth social disruption: the massive increase in production capacity resulting from industrialization mechanistically increases the need for raw materials upstream and the need for markets downstream to absorb finished goods.
+This increase is so massive that national capacities are quickly saturated, creating a strong incentive to intensify colonial policies in order to access new sources of raw materials and to create captive markets to offload finished products.

-What is striking, and which probably justifies the important place occupied by Marx in the history of social thought, is that these four structural defects remain perfectly valid at the start of the 21st century.
-Let's start again.
+What is striking—and what probably justifies Marx’s prominent place in the history of social thought—is that these four structural flaws remain perfectly valid at the beginning of the 21st century.
+Let’s take a closer look.

 This naturally brings us back to the third social disruption denounced by Marx.
-Indeed, a major source of the problem of precariousness is the instability of the capitalist economy.
-Since changes are rapid, it is illusory to think, or to try to make people believe, that the weakest will not be left behind.
-Have things changed at this level?
-Certainly, following the crisis of 1929, we understood the importance of saving the situation through State intervention when the liberal economy enters into crisis, but we also understood with the Lehman Brothers affair of 2008 that capitalism is irresponsible by nature, so when the State saves the economy, it saves it overall, but it does not save those left behind, quite the contrary: it accelerates inequalities because the smartest and the least scrupulous take advantage of the transitional disruption.
-We can also cite the Japanese experience of Lean manufacturing as described in the book The Machine That Changed the World which shows how a different organization of production made it possible to stabilize the Japanese economy for a time, with lifelong jobs at stake.
-However, the Olympus affair (4) proves that in the absence of a more profound transformation of the production system, the alternative model did not hold.
-It will be the purpose of this book to propose a more complete model.
+Indeed, a major source of the problem of precariousness is the instability of capitalist economies.
+Once changes become rapid, it becomes illusory to believe, or try to make people believe, that the most vulnerable will not be left behind.
+Have things changed on this front?
+Of course, after the 1929 crisis, we understood the importance of saving the situation through state intervention when the liberal economy falls into crisis.
+However, the 2008 Lehman Brothers crisis taught us that capitalism is irresponsible by nature, and that when the state saves the economy, it saves it globally, but it does not save the marginalized, quite the opposite: it accelerates inequalities because the cleverest and the least scrupulous take advantage of the temporary disruption.
+We can also mention the Japanese experience of Lean manufacturing, as described in the book The Machine That Changed the World, which shows how a different organization of production temporarily stabilized the Japanese economy, with life-long employment as a result.
+However, the Olympus affair (4) proves that, without a deeper transformation of the production system, the alternative model could not last.
+It will be the purpose of this book to propose a more comprehensive model.

-Let us end by examining what is happening today to the fourth social disruption denounced by Marx, namely the increased pressure of colonization to ensure the supply of raw materials and outlets for manufactured goods.
-On this point, we clearly see a shift in the model of colonization, from an English and French system where the colonized country is run from the mainland, to an American system, where we simply intrigues behind the scenes to ensure a favorable government.
+Let us conclude by examining what the fourth social disruption denounced by Marx, namely the increased pressure for colonization to ensure access to raw materials and markets for manufactured goods, has become today.
+On this point, we clearly see a shift in the colonization model from a British or French system where the colony is governed from the metropole to an American system where one simply manipulates behind the scenes to ensure a favorable government.
 A perfect illustration is Françafrique.
-Does this change anything for the people?
-Is the natural resource curse over?
+Does this make any difference for the local population?
+Is the 'resource curse' over?
 Nothing seems less certain.
-At this level, only Dien Xiaoping's China seems to mark a discontinuity compared to what Marx describes.
-However, it is a discontinuity which illustrates and confirms Marx's point rather than invalidating it.
-Indeed, it is because it has established a hybrid system with strong state control over the market economy that China has for the moment managed to no longer be a simple victim of appetite for new markets from already industrialized countries.
+At this level, only the China of Deng Xiaoping seems to mark a discontinuity compared to what Marx described.
+However, this is a discontinuity that illustrates and confirms Marx's argument rather than contradicting it.
+Indeed, it is precisely because China has implemented a hybrid system with strong state control over the market economy that China has, for now, succeeded in no longer being just a victim of the appetite for new markets by already industrialized countries.

-The first assessment is that the four structural defects of the system denounced by Marx are still relevant today.
-Let’s take this opportunity to define what the system is.
-The 'system' is in fact the combination of two elements: on the one hand, the main power held by the bourgeoisie, that is to say capital, as opposed to the aristocratic power of the Ancien regime or politics of communist systems; on the other hand, the industrial revolution which literally exploded productivity in certain areas.
+The first conclusion is that the four structural flaws of the system denounced by Marx are still relevant today.
+Let us take this opportunity to define what the 'system' is.
+The 'system' is in fact the combination of two elements: on the one hand, the predominant power held by the bourgeoisie, i.e., capital, as opposed to the aristocratic power of the Ancien Régime or the political power of communist systems; on the other hand, the industrial revolution, which causes a literal explosion in productivity in certain areas.
 Let us now note that these two aspects have been massively united again since the end of the 20th century.
 Indeed, on the one hand, the ultra-liberalism resulting from Friedman's economic theories conquered the United States then Europe via England.
 In France, we have thus moved from an economy with a State driving the creation of champions (Nuclear, Aeronautics, TGV) and arbiter of social dialogue under De Gaulle and Pompidou to an economy conforming to the European model where the State is content with role of market policeman, and precariousness, renamed flexibility, is once again becoming the social model considered the most effective.
 On the other hand, we witnessed the second industrial revolution, that of computing and robotics, with the same sudden and massive gains in productivity, activity by activity.

 Usually, what we call the 'second industrial revolution' corresponds to the advent of electricity, oil and the automobile, that is to say the end of the 19th and the beginning of the 20th century.
 In this work, we considered that this is the continuation of the first industrial revolution, which is that of the engine which makes it possible to advantageously replace the physical capacities of humans in a good number of tasks.
 Conversely, what we have chosen to call here second industrial revolution corresponds to the advent of computing which makes it possible to advantageously replace the mental capacities of humans in a number of tasks.
 In both cases, the replacement results in a productivity gain such that humans cannot fight against machines.